 Criton is an award-winning guest engagement and integrations platform that simplifies digital transformation, enabling hoteliers to deliver the perfect digital guest journey and maximize in-stay spend.

-Criton is using Codemagic to build apps for 200+ hotels.
+Criton is using Codemagic as a CI/CD tool for their white label apps.
+With the help of Codemagic, Criton builds apps for 200+ hotels.
 Additionally, they run daily unit tests and nightly technical builds to test the integrity of their codebase.

 Criton has a team of 15 that covers development, QA, support, product management, and customer experience.
 Eight team members use Codemagic regularly.
 Four developers use it for technical builds and unit tests, and four team members use it for triggering client app publications.
 “Thanks to Codemagic, any of our team members can trigger a production-level build,” said Alan Hannah, who’s a development manager at Criton.

-Continuous integration and delivery is vital for Criton’s operations
+Continuous integration and delivery is vital for Criton’s white label apps

 “The CI/CD service is vital to our operations from many vectors.
 For our developers, it’s an instrumental part of their workflow.
 At Criton, we use Codemagic for unit tests and technical builds.
 We can ensure that code introduced to the codebase is stable before release,” said Alan Hannah.